What is loneliness?

 As much as we might pursue it, the fires of alienation cannot be put out into escapism.
 In all its various forms and modalities, fantasies are forever temporary.
 These unguided realms are built inside of addictive illusions which all too often serve to amplify solitude.
 Why is it so all-consuming, so exhausting to entertain oneself?
 Why can’t we keep our own selves occupied with the worlds we create?
 Why can’t we be enough?
 The life you imagine for yourself here isn’t quite enough; it never will be and we’ve always known it.

-After a spell, we release from these games and visions, driving towards renewed social animation.
+Coming to partial understandings of such truth after a spell in the pit, we release from these games and visions, driving towards renewed social animation.
 But when we arrive, something is amiss.
 The conditions uncertain, the conversation is less than expected; there is a recurrence of energy into restlessness.
 You are here and time is passing you by.
 No matter how many words you cast forth, or thoughts you invest — there’s still a void.
 These people are not for you, you now know.
 And in spending time alongside an impatient & unsympathetic personage there is no saving water, only more oxygen for the flames to burn with.
 This lack of understanding is also a two-way street, and when it is reciprocated, and we find ourselves witnessing the relative happiness of the outside populace — the damning feelings of loneliness are intensified.
 For where does the inherent experience of personal discontent spawn, then from our own (often misguided) assumptions of the content of others’ apparently fulfilled experiences relative to our own?

 This estrangement of the soul can cut so deep that no developments can alter its condemning long-term effects, save for the presence of an enlightened & empathic audience at some point during the journey.
 This form of relationship is no easy find.
 To discover the other(s), the kindred spirits of our souls, is no promised encounter.
-If we could only each be delivered such a person in this life, such needless suffering could be prevented and the souls of the lonely duly repaired in due time.
+If we could only each be delivered such a fulfilling experience as a kindred companionship in this life, such needless suffering could be prevented and the souls of the lonely duly repaired in due time.
 Even the most introverted solitude-seeking misanthrope desperately seeks such a companion as this.
 Everyone should understand this inherent truth — no one wants to be alone.
 Sometimes solitude is necessary, a reprieve from the rigors of the social sphere.
 But one way or another, it’s a compulsion and not a strategy.
-True loneliness, an empty soul, is no desired endgame, for anyone.
+A singular solitude, a true loneliness, is no desired endgame for anyone.

 The hope is that such moments are fleeting.
 Eventually, we return to the world, and to some form of fulfillment, in whichever scale we can find it, within whichever medium.
 What more could one want in this life than to have someone listen to the music of your heart’s beating, catch the tune with pleasure, and dance with the commensurate enthusiasm to discover more of the song?